yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Make Camp
 - The party stops to set up camp in the wilds.
 Each party member (and their mounts) consume a ration.
 - A **lookout rotation** is set so that the party can sleep unmolested.
 At least 3 rotations are necessary to ensure that all party members can rest.
 A smaller party may need to risk sleeping unguarded, or switch off sleeping over multiple days (see [**Sleep**](#sleep)).
-- Party members that were able to rest remove all of **Fatigue** from their inventory, and other conditions (if required).
+- Party members that were able to rest remove all of **Fatigue** from their inventory.

 ## Tables